SoftChef/cdk-iot-security/README.md

 * Device information is the information provided by the device for verification.
 Whether it is required or not and its form depends on your configuration of the verifiers.

 #### Calling the Verifiers Fetcher

+You can checkout the names of the verifiers through the Verifiers Fetcher when you forget the names.

 Verifiers Fetcher assumes receiving an event object with the following format: